Canyoneer/Descente-Canyon-unofficial-coordinates/readme.md

 On Apple devices there is no app that comes even close to Locus or Orux.
 In my opinion Cartograph Pro is the only decent alternative to both Android apps, but is harder to set up and use.
 Maps.me seems to work ok and is probably easier to use.

+# Changelog
+* 05.2021: added summary table to the summaries file
+* 05.2021: added summaries-basic file for apps that don't support html or have problems with the bigger amount of data
+* 05.2021: descente link now goes to the description, if a description exists (summary otherwise)

 # TODO
-* convince the descente creators that coordinate files are good thing, and that they should offer them on their site
+* convince the descente creators that coordinate files are good thing, and that they should offer them on their site and implement the function for the users to add or update coordinates and canyons (this is missing since the redesign)
+* alternative/optional points are missing
 * better icons
-* canyon summary in the description of the summary coordinates
 * fixes for different apps (?)
 * you tell me